Computer-Science-Department-ChNU/git-learning/README.md

 ## Hi!

 My name is Vadim and I really enjoyed working with Git.
 It's a really user-friendly environment for programmers.

+## Hi!
+My name is Sergiy I really like it